sukykaur/AzureGDPR/AnalyticsOverview.md

 ## Deployment Architecture
 The following section details the deployment and implementation elements.

-**Data Catalog**:
-[Data Catalog](https://docs.microsoft.com/azure/data-catalog/data-catalog-what-is-data-catalog) makes data sources easily discoverable and understandable by the users who manage the data.
-Common data sources can be registered, tagged, and searched for personal data.
-The data remains in its existing location, but a copy of its metadata is added to Data Catalog, along with a reference to the data source location.
-The metadata is also indexed to make each data source easily discoverable via search and understandable to the users who discover it.

 ### Virtual Network
 This reference architecture defines a private virtual network with an address space of 10.0.0.0/16.